 Introduction to the SkewT Diagram

-The SkewT Diagram, more formally as the SkewT-LogP Diagram, is a very useful meteorological thermodynamic chart on which pressure, density, temperature, and water vapor are plotted for a point on the Earth up through the atmosphere.
-Every SkewT diagram consists of both a static set of atmospheric calculations, which apply equally to all locations, and a dynamic set of air temperature and dew point temperature calculations obtained by the lofting of a small radiosonde instrument package, commonly referred to as a weather balloon.
-NASA's Atmospheric Infrared Sounder (AIRS), with the help of its sister instrument, the Advanced Microwave Sounding Unit (AMSU), have been deriving these temperature and pressure profiles remotely from space since shortly after their May 4, 2002 launch aboard NASA's Earth-orbiting Aqua satellite.
+The SkewT diagram, more formally as the SkewT-LogP diagram, is a very useful meteorological thermodynamic chart on which pressure, density, temperature, and water vapor are plotted for a point on the Earth surface up through the atmosphere.
+Every SkewT diagram consists of both a static set of atmospheric calculations, which apply equally to all locations, and a dynamic set of air temperature and dew point temperature calculations obtained by direct measurement of the atmosphere.
+This set of observations is typically obtained by the lofting of a small radiosonde instrument package, commonly referred to as a weather balloon, from many airports and meteorological stations around the globe every day.
+NASA's Atmospheric Infrared Sounder (AIRS), with the help of its sister instrument, the Advanced Microwave Sounding Unit A (AMSU-A), have been deriving these same temperature and pressure profiles, remotely from space, since shortly after their May 4, 2002 launch aboard NASA's Earth-orbiting Aqua satellite.

-The following sections represent a "mini-course" in meteorology as it relates to the general characteristics of the Earth's atmosphere.
+The following sections provide a brief introduction to meteorology as it relates to the general characteristics of the Earth's atmosphere.
 No formal mathematics or science training is assumed or required.
-After reading this material you will have a good basic understanding of the role of moisture in the atmopshere and gain a new appreciation for all those puffy white or ominous gray clouds you see when there is a change in the weather.
+After reading this material you will have a good basic understanding of the role of moisture in the atmosphere and gain a new appreciation for all those puffy white or ominous gray clouds you see when there is a change in the weather.

 SkewT Diagram Layout